terraform-magalu-cloud/how-can-help/README.md

 - Avoid object variable, use any instead object
 - Ensure that code example work fine
 - Write test and validation
-- - Preste atenção com count e for, certifique-se de que seu código não cause problemas a terceiros
+- Pay attention with count and for, make sure your code does not cause problems to third parties
 - Your code need work fine: create, update, delete and avoid input break change.